-This program is available in Aurora.
+This program is available in Aurora and through AU Online.

 Aurora University's Master of Science in Accountancy degree is designed to prepare students to successfully complete professional accountancy exams and commence professional practice as accountants.
 Program graduates will be prepared to become CPAs and CMAs practicing in the areas of financial accounting and reporting, managerial accounting, taxation and attest services.